Is My Landlord Responsible For Damage to My Property?

 The Insurance You Have

-No two renters insurance has the same rates.
+No two renters' insurances have the same rates.
 Each state and city will have different rates.

 Coverage

-The more coverage you'll need if you have a lot of personal belongings, whether they are cheap or highly expensive.
-You’ll pay a higher premium, but at least you’ll have coverage that is tailored to your needs.
+The more coverage you'll need if you have a lot of personal belongings, whether cheap or costly.
+You'll pay a higher premium, but at least have a range tailored to your needs.

 ACV and RCV